ulfalizer/Kconfiglib/README.rst

 - `menuconfig.py <https://github.com/ulfalizer/Kconfiglib/blob/master/menuconfig.py>`_
-  is a terminal-based configuration interface implemented using the standard Python ``curses`` module. ``xconfig`` features like showing invisible symbols and showing symbol names are included.
+  is a terminal-based configuration interface implemented using the standard Python ``curses`` module. ``xconfig`` features like showing invisible symbols and showing symbol names are included, and it's possible to jump directly to a symbol in the menu tree (even if it's currently invisible).

   .. image:: https://raw.githubusercontent.com/ulfalizer/Kconfiglib/screenshots/screenshots/menuconfig.gif